Crush at Houston music festival kills at least eight, injures many | Law-Order

 At least eight people were killed and many were injured in a crush when fans surged toward the stage during the opening night of the Astroworld music festival on Friday in Houston, officials said.

-Houston Fire Chief Samuel Peña confirmed the casualty figures at an early morning news conference outside NRG Park.
+Houston Fire Chief Samuel Peña confirmed the casualty figures at a news conference early on Saturday outside NRG Park.
 Peña said that at around 9 p.m. the crowd that had gathered for a performance by popular rapper Travis Scott began to push toward the front of the stage, causing panic and injuries.

 People began to fall unconscious, and the mayhem escalated until 9:38 p.m. when a "mass casualty incident" was triggered, he said.
 The fire department transported 17 people to hospitals, and 11 of those were in cardiac arrest.